filecoin-project/venus/README.md

 Note the output of this command, call it `<minerOwnerAddress>`.
 This output is the address of the account that owns the miner.
-The miner was not created with a pre-set Peer ID, so set it so that clients can find it.
+The miner was not created with a pre-set `peerID`, so set it so that clients can find it.

 `go-filecoin miner update-peerid --from=<minerOwnerAddress> <minerAddr> <peerID>`